sstroemer/en.ergie.at/README.md

 A fork is a personal copy of someone else's repository that lives under your GitHub account.
 It allows you to freely experiment with changes without affecting the original project, and you can propose updates back to the original repository through pull requests.

-1. Open the repository's entry page in your browser `https://github.com/ait-energy/en.ergie.at.git`.
-If you have access to this repository, create a branch for the change you intend to do.
-Otherwise, fork this repository.
+1. Open the repository's entry page in your browser `https://github.com/ait-energy/en.ergie.at.git` and fork the repository.
+Make sure the following steps are then done in your fork (your "own version of this repository").
 2. Click on "Code" → copy the provided URL
 3. Open a new terminal in VSCode
 4. Navigate to your development folder using: `cd path/to/dev_folder`
 5. Clone the repository by entering: `git clone URL` (paste the repository's URL)
+6. Inside the folder `en.ergie.at`, execute `git submodule update --init --recursive` to also get the (submodule-d) theme (this might take a bit)

+> Inside the folder `en.ergie.at`, execute `git submodule update --remote --merge` to update the theme, whenever it changes upstream.

 #### Installing `Hugo`